saadmirza-x/PCA-Based-Dimensionality-Reduction-and-Noisee-Resilience-Reduction/README.md

-PCA-Based Dimensionality Reduction on Country-Level Indicator Data \n CE342 – Computational Methods | GIKI, Spring 2026
+PCA-Based Dimensionality Reduction on Country-Level Indicator Data CE342 – Computational Methods | GIKI, Spring 2026

 Team: Muhammad Saad Bin Waqas, Hassan Khalid, Moiz ud din

 Overview
 We run PCA on a 9-feature country-level dataset, once on clean data and once after injecting Gaussian noise at SNR = 11 dB.
 The goal: see how much noise degrades the structure PCA finds, and how well reconstruction recovers it.

 Method — step by step
 Standardize raw features to zero mean, unit variance.
 Inject noise into the standardized clean data at SNR=11 — this creates the "Noisy" dataset.
 (Noise added after scaling, so the SNR value is meaningful and comparable across features.)